-According to data reported by the Manufactured Housing Institute ("MHI"), industry home shipments continue to improve, increasing 8.8% for the first five months of 2015 compared to the same period in the prior year.
+According to data reported by the Manufactured Housing Institute ("MHI"), industry home shipments continue to improve, increasing 8.1% for the first eight months of calendar year 2015 compared to the same period in the prior year.
 During calendar year 2014 our industry shipped approximately 64,000 HUD code manufactured homes, an increase of 6.7% over the approximately 60,000 homes shipped in 2013.
 Shipments were 55,000 in 2012, 52,000 in 2011 and 50,000 in calendar year 2010, the lowest levels since shipment statistics began to be recorded in 1959.
 Annual home shipments from 2004 to 2014 were less than the annual home shipments for each of the 40 years from 1963 to 2002.
 For the past 10- and 20-year periods, annual home shipments averaged 77,000 and 171,000, respectively.
 While industry HUD code manufactured home shipments improved modestly during recent years, the manufactured housing industry and the Company continue to operate at relatively low production and shipment levels.

 Ongoing economic challenges continue to hinder annual industry and Company home sales.
-We believe that low employment rates and underemployment among potential home buyers who favor affordable housing and low consumer confidence levels are two of the most significant impediments.
+We believe that low employment rates and underemployment among potential home buyers who favor affordable housing as well as low consumer confidence levels are two of the most significant impediments.
 "First-time" and "move-up" buyers of affordable homes are historically among the largest segments of new manufactured home purchasers.
-Included in this group are lower-income households that are particularly affected by persistently low employment rates and underemployment.
-Low consumer confidence in the U.S. economy is evident among manufactured home buyers interested in our products for seasonal or retirement living, as they may remain concerned about financial stability and, therefore, may be hesitant to commit to a new home purchase.
+Included in this group are lower-income households that have been particularly affected by a period of persistently low employment rates and underemployment.
+Following such challenges, the process of repairing damaged credit among such consumers and efforts to save for a home loan down-payment often require substantial time.
+Low consumer confidence in the U.S. economy is evident among manufactured home buyers interested in our products for seasonal or retirement living, as they have been concerned about financial stability and, therefore, have been hesitant to commit to a new home purchase.
 We believe sales of our products may increase if employment and consumer confidence levels improve from current levels.